José Gomes (football manager)

-José Manuel Martins Teixeira Gomes (born 28 August 1970) is a Portuguese professional football manager, currently in charge of C.S.
-Marítimo.
+José Manuel Martins Teixeira Gomes (born 28 August 1970) is a Portuguese professional football manager, currently in charge of Saudi Pro League club Al Fateh.

-He managed União Leiria, Rio Ave and Marítimo in the Primeira Liga, while also working in Hungary, Saudi Arabia, the United Arab Emirates, England and Spain.
+He managed Paços de Ferreira, União de Leiria, Rio Ave, Marítimo and Chaves in the Primeira Liga, while also working in Hungary, Saudi Arabia, the United Arab Emirates, England, Spain and Egypt.

 Football career

 Early career

 Born in Matosinhos, Gomes started coaching in his early 20s, beginning with the youth teams of Clube Futebol de Valadares.
 He also worked as an assistant at F.C.
 Paços de Ferreira and S.C.
 Covilhã.

 From 1998 to 2003, Gomes worked as a fitness coach with Gil Vicente FC, Paços and S.L.
 Benfica.
 He started 2003–04 as manager of Paços in the Primeira Liga, and was fired after seven losses in the first eight games; the club's season eventually ended in relegation.

-Gomes spent most of the following years in the second division.
+Gomes spent most of the following years in the Segunda Liga.
 In 2005–06 he had his second spell in Portugal's top division, drawing two matches and losing five at U.D.
 Leiria.

 In late May 2008, Gomes was hired by FC Porto as part of Jesualdo Ferreira's staff.
 He spent four seasons as Ferreira's assistant at Porto, Málaga CF and Panathinaikos FC.

 Videoton

-On 21 January 2013, Videoton appointed Gomes as their new manager; he replaced his compatriot Paulo Sousa at the helm of the Hungarian side.
-He led the team to fourth place in Nemzeti Bajnokság I in his only full season, also losing the final of the Ligakupa to Diósgyőri VTK (1–2).
+On 20 January 2013, Videoton FC appointed Gomes as their new manager; he replaced his compatriot Paulo Sousa at the helm of the Hungarian side.
+He led the team to fourth place in Nemzeti Bajnokság I in his only full season, also losing the final of the Ligakupa to Diósgyőri VTK (2–1).

 Arabia

 Gomes then spent two seasons as head coach of Al Taawoun FC in the Saudi Professional League.
 On 30 May 2016 he joined Al-Ahli Saudi FC in the same league, signing a three-year deal after Christian Gross did not renew his contract.
 In early October, however, he was sacked and replaced by Gross.

 Days later, Gomes succeeded Pablo Repetto at UAE Pro League's Baniyas Club who were struggling at the start of the campaign.
 He was fired on 28 January 2017 with the team still in last place, having taken four points from 12 games.

 Gomes returned to Al Taawoun on 20 March 2017, following the dismissal of Constantin Gâlcă.
-He was succeeded by compatriot Pedro Emanuel on 7 May the following year.
+He was succeeded by countryman Pedro Emanuel on 7 May the following year.